Trilateration using Unlabeled Path or Loop Lengths: Paths and Loops

 Our first step is to upgrade Theorem~\ref{thm:bk-linear-s}.
 Dealing with the possibility of paths will make us look at $L_{d,n}$ instead of $M_{d,n}$.
 Moreover this will require us to understand the full group of linear automorphisms, instead of the simpler setting of coordinate permutations.
 This is a non-trivial algebraic geometry study, which we have relegated to a companion paper~\cite{loopsAlg}.
 Here we summarize those results.

-Any coordinate permutation that is induced by a vertex relabeling must be an automorphism of $L_{d,n}$.
-Also due to the squaring construction, the negation on any coordinate will be an automorphism.
-By homogeneity, any uniform scale on $\CC^N$ will also be an automorphism.
-Let us call the automorphism set generated by the above: the expected automorphisms of $L_{d,n}$.
+Any coordinate permutation that is induced by a vertex relabeling must give rise to a linear automorphism of $L_{d,n}$.
+Also due to the squaring construction, the negation of any coordinate will give rise to a linear automorphism.
+We call the linear automorphisms arising from vertex relabelings and coordinate negations the \defn{signed vertex relabelings}.
+Any uniform scale on $\CC^N$ will also give rise to a linear automorphism of $L_{d,n}$ because uniformly scaling a configuration $\p$ in $\RR^d$ by a positive factor produces another configuration with edge lengths scaled by the same amount.
+Let us refer to the linear automorphism set generated by the above as the \defn{expected} linear automorphisms of $L_{d,n}$.

-If there are no unexpected automorphisms, then a generic measurement $\genericpoint$ over $n$ points that lies in $L_{d,n}$ (i.e., consistent with the edges of a $K_{n}$) can not arise due to any complicated set of paths (other than some some global multiplicity on the edges of $K_n$).

-In the following theorem, we find that for except for the case where $\{d,n\}=\{2,4\}$ there are no unexpected automorphisms.
-Interestingly, for $L_{2,4}$, there is, up to scale, a discrete set of unexpected automorphisms, which we can fully characterize.
-Luckily for us, each of these unexpected automorphisms that is real must include some negative coefficients, and such negative numbers cannot occur in any measurement ensemble based on paths or loops.

-\begin{remark} The linear automorphism group of $M_{d,n}$ is quite large~\cite{loopsAlg}.
-Thus if we were instead given an unlabeled data set that included sums of \emph{squared} edge lengths, we would not be able to reconstruct $\p$! \end{remark}